ethereumclassic/ethereumclassic.github.io/pages/blog/2016-12-28-zero-knowledge.md

 ![zcash](http://i.imgsafe.org/f4a994feea.png)

 Zero knowledge proofs might improve authentication systems.
-Imagine how secure password based systems will be if they *only* require zero knowledge proofs of password *ownership*.
-Adequate systems are *already* available for many applications with public key encryption.
-There is no danger of divulging passwords due to insecure transmission or compromised servers!
+Imagine how secure password based systems will be if they *only* require zero knowledge proofs of password possession.
+Adequate systems, for many applications, are *already* available  with public key encryption!

 Zero knowledge proofs might eliminate the need for many escrow services.
 Imagine people trying to get paid for performing  lengthy  computations.
 They do not want to disclose their results before being compensated, and, customers do not want to pay up before confirming the work done.
 Zero knowledge proofs might provide the necessary guarantees in a way that pleases everyone.